-Increasing student participation is the basics of self-assessments.
-Through self-assessments students can identify their own skill gaps, where they lack in knowledge, develop realistic goals and focus attention in learning.
+Increasing student participation is the basics of self-assessment.
+Through self-assessments students can identify their own skill gaps, where they lack knowledge, develop realistic goals and focus attention on learning.
 Some useful examples of self-assessment are:

-Self-assessment can address specific skills in students, it helps teachers to evaluate on the potential of all students towards learning.
+Self-assessment can address specific skills in students, it helps teachers to evaluate the potential of all students for learning.
 Some advantages of self-assessment may be;

 Personal growth: it is a result of the activities and areas of your life, whether personal relationships or communication skills.
 It arises from the need to evaluate yourself and identify your positive and negative areas.

-Exposure: self-assessment helps students to identify their areas of self-improvement.
-This process of exposing your strengths and weaknesses isn’t easy, it moves you towards self-development.
+Exposure: self-assessment helps students to identify their areas of improvement.
+This process of exposing your strengths and weaknesses isn’t easy, it moves you towards self-development and awareness.

-Self-awareness: you take more active part in shaping your personality, objective look towards how you behave and react at situations.
+Self-awareness: you take a more active part in shaping your personality, skills, and competence by taking an objective look at how you learn and how you behave and react to situations.

-Self-assessments is just another way to engage your audience in a combined learning effort to actively alter the perception of classroom environment.
+Self-assessments are an effective way to engage your students in a combined learning effort to actively alter the experience of learning and self-improvement.
 For instance, students can be given a task to self-assess their class participation in an academic year.
 This may be backed by a grade reward or percentage reward for the final year’s performance.